Investing for Retirement in Australia

 In contrast, many of the world’s best investors use quite simple methods, along with a healthy dose of patience and the ability to go against the herd when necessary.
 Investing is as much of an art as a science.
 All successful investment involves a process.
 But the best processes make some room for the subtle application of discretion, judgement, and qualitative analysis.
 The intangibles matter.

-So, the good news is that investing need not be complicated.
+So, the good news is that investing for retirement in Australia need not be complicated.
 Almost anyone can provide themselves with the financial resource for a long and happy retirement by doing six simple things as well as possible.
 Here they are.

 Start saving and investing as early as possible.